MKmknd/bouffier-java/README.md

 - xml

 ### `BOUFFIER_JAVA_PARSE_MODE`
+The granularity of generated AST files.
-You can choose the following types:
+You can choose the following two granularities:

 - file
 - method